-Calvert County Public Schools is excited to share that we will offer a Virtual Academy option during the 2021–2022 school year for students in grades three through twelve.
+Calvert County Public Schools is excited to offer a Virtual Academy Program during the 2022–2023 school year for students in grades three through eight.
 This Virtual Academy option is available to students who reside with their parent or guardian in Calvert County, Maryland.

 The CCPS Virtual Academy will provide learners a rigorous, technology-based learning community that supports the knowledge, skills, and characteristics necessary for college and career readiness within an ever-changing world.